 Multi-disciplinary teams conduct the threat assessment process.
 The superintendent of each school division must establish a threat assessment team to serve each school; however, teams may work with one or more schools.
-Teams must include individuals with expertise in counseling, instruction, school administration, and law enforcement and, in the case of any school where a school resource officer is employed, at least one such school resource officer.
+Teams must include individuals with expertise in counseling, instruction, school administration, and law enforcement.
 Persons with other expertise may be helpful in a given case.
 Together, these individuals should also be able to adequately evaluate and manage a potential threat.